 But it does not stop there - now you can build these sensors stations yourself, here is a picture of one of the first prototypes that are built by our economist, after few hours of playing with the platform.
 It is really that easy.
 These stations were so far built by techies, but also moms with no previous technical experience after just a few hours of training.
 We go an extra mile to make them easy to understand after they are put together too.
 Blue means great, red turn that air purifier on high fast :) (and everything in between).

 Sensors measure particulate matter PM 1, PM 2.5 and PM 10, but they also measure and collect correlating data like temperature and humidity.

 All data is available to anyone with an internet connection, with no restrictions.
 You can see it on the web, mobile app, notification lamps, 3D software, your computer, it can be spoken to you by home automation devices, displayed on the small touch screen attached to your walls, or you can build your own creative solution.

 The measurement data from the sensors is also fed into a shared and public open database and serves as the basis for creating smart analytical and AI tech solutions towards cleaner air in Sarajevo.

-In addition, software and hardware designed and developed during this project is created in such a way as to serve as a basis for tackling same issue in many other cities with the same problem.
-So if you are not from Sarajevo, feel free to use it, it works just fine for any geo location.
+In addition, software and hardware designed and developed during this project are created in such a way as to serve as a basis for tackling the same issue in many other cities with the same problem.
+So if you are not from Sarajevo, feel free to use it, it works just fine for any geo-location.

 |3.
 Air Pollution Health Risks|